freqtrade/freqtrade/docs/includes/pairlists.md

 #### VolatilityFilter

 Volatility is the degree of historical variation of a pairs over time, is is measured by the standard deviation of logarithmic daily returns.
 Returns are assumed to be normally distributed, although actual distribution might be different.
 In a normal distribution, 68% of observations fall within one standard deviation and 95% of observations fall within two standard deviations.
-Assuming a volatilty of 0.05 means that the expected returns for 20 out of 30 days is expected to be less than 5% (one standard deviation).
+Assuming a volatility of 0.05 means that the expected returns for 20 out of 30 days is expected to be less than 5% (one standard deviation).
 Volatility is a positive ratio of the expected deviation of return and can be greater than 1.00.
 Please refer to the wikipedia definition of [`volatility`](https://en.wikipedia.org/wiki/Volatility_(finance)).

 This filter removes pairs if the average volatility over a `lookback_days` days is below `min_volatility` or above `max_volatility`.
 Since this is a filter that requires additional data, the results are cached for `refresh_period`.